biadrg/Company-Classifier/README.md

 To properly evaluate the models, I manually labeled 10 companies from the dataset with ground truth labels from the insurance taxonomy.

 The models were chosen based on research, figuring out which would work best with the given dataset.
-It firstly started as a plan to replace each approach with a better one, but I decided to keep all approaches and have them analysed against each other instead, generating a final consensus label
+It firstly started as a plan to replace each approach with a better one, but I decided to keep all approaches and have them analysed against each other instead.

+Observing the graphs in the plots directory, TF-IDF and Sparse Encoder both produced scores skewed to the left, with most classifications receiving low similarity scores (0.1-0.4), which shows a general lack of confidence and a struggle to find strong matches.

+Meanwhile, the Sentence Transformer had a bell-shaped distribution centered around 0.4, suggesting the model's ability to more easily distinguish between weak, medium, and strong semantic matches.

+Lastly, the Cross-Encoder produced a wide range of scores, many above 0.5, which suggests its ability at identifying the single best label.
+This model was the most confident, considering the score distributions and model agreement.

 ## Bibliography